2022.07.31 03:28

 With this organization of laboratory and office work, a company that sometimes needs to send a group of its employees to work in special conditions could organize its work differently.
 After collecting (in the usual way) blood and urine samples from the employees, the secretary goes to the blood test laboratory and gives each technician one sample, taking a number from each of them.
 She does the same with the urine samples.
 Then she sets the alarm clock to ring every (let's say) two hours, and attaches a note saying, "check if the results are ready."
 When the alarm clock rings, the secretary reads the note, remembers what she needs to do, and goes around to all the technicians in both laboratories, collecting the results that are ready.
 After each round, the secretary checks if she has any numbers left (the numbers she got in the laboratories).
 If not, it means she has all the results.
 In that case, she turns off the alarm clock and goes to the office with the results.
 There she submits the applications (with the blood and urine test results attached) to the clerks.
 From each clerk, she gets a number.
 Then she sets the alarm clock to ring every (let's say) two hours and attaches a note saying, "check if the applications have been processed."
 When the alarm clock rings, she reads the note, remembers what she needs to do, and goes around to all the clerks asking if her application has been processed.
 After each round, she checks if she has any numbers left from the clerks.
 If not, she turns off the alarm clock and reports to the manager that the matter is settled.

-analogy about blood and urine tests Here, a slight improvement is possible: to avoid running around to all the lab technicians, the secretary could write the room number on each ticket (which she got from the lab technician or the clerk) where she left the sample (or - in the case of the office - a pair of results).
+Here, a slight improvement is possible: to avoid running around to all the lab technicians, the secretary could write the room number on each ticket (which she got from the lab technician or the clerk) where she left the sample (or - in the case of the office - a pair of results).
 This way, she would later know which rooms to visit and which ticket to ask for in each room.

 Collecting samples from employees could also be done differently than in previous versions.
 Imagine the secretary posting a notice on a bulletin board that employees from a certain group need to bring a blood and urine sample.
 Then, each time someone brings their pair of samples, the secretary takes that pair of samples and brings them to the labs, receiving tickets in return.
 During such a trip to the labs, the secretary takes all the previously collected tickets from the drawer and checks in the labs if there are results ready for any of those tickets.
 If there are results, she exchanges the ticket for the result.
 After taking the pair of samples to the labs, the secretary checks in the drawer if the total number of pairs of tickets and pairs of results equals the number of employees from that group.
 If so, the secretary sets an alarm to ring every (let's say) two hours.
 She attaches a note to it saying "go to the labs and check if the results are ready".
 When the alarm rings, the secretary reads the note, remembers what she has to do, goes to the labs with the tickets, and checks if the results are ready.
 After each visit to the lab, the secretary checks if she has as many pairs of results as there are employees in the group to be tested.
 If so, she turns off the alarm and reports to the manager that the task is complete.
 Similar to previous procedures, the secretary doesn't wait indefinitely for those who delay bringing samples.
 After posting the notice that samples need to be brought, the secretary sets an alarm to ring in (let's say) forty-eight hours and attaches a note saying "when this alarm rings, stop accepting samples".
 When the alarm rings, the secretary stops accepting new samples (if someone brings a sample, the secretary says "I won't accept your sample, please leave my office") and does what she would normally do if everyone had brought their samples (which is setting the alarm to ring every (let's say) two hours, and attaching a note saying "go to the labs and check if the results are ready").